 - Educating healthcare workers at local clinics and hospitals about snakebite and snakebite management.

 Research on snakes in the area will allow us to create snake identification posters and other educational material involving snakes that are encountered in the area.
 This will also allow us to create better science-based education material for communities in the region.
 By training key individuals from various communities, we hope to empower them to be able to translate the knowledge taught within their communities and act as snake ambassadors in their communities.
 Teaching individuals how to handle snakes and how to educate their local community about snakes will also create opportunities for other nature-based solutions.
 Hiral has received a grant from the International Herpetological Symposium to pursue the snake education efforts in Hoedspruit.

-Please donate today to help us continue to fund projects like Hiral’s snake conservation project in South Africa.
+Please donate today to help us continue to fund Hiral’s snake conservation project in South Africa.
 Save The Snakes depends on the assistance of generous people like you to help fund international snake conservation efforts.
 Thank you for your support.